 I would like to add a crucial point here.
-GeneratePress offers a 30-day money back guarantee, while Astra on the other hand, only offers a 14-day money back guarantee.
+GeneratePress offers a 30-day money-back guarantee, while Astra on the other hand, only offers a 14-day money-back guarantee.
 Although, I have never seen users asking for refunds from either of these theme makers.
 But still, this adds a level of security to the user before purchasing.

-Astra offers 20% renewal discount.
+Astra offers a 20% renewal discount.
 On the other hand, GeneratePress offers a 40% renewal discount.
 This way GeneratePress turns out to be an affordable alternative with everything included.